rushisangani/RSSelectionMenu/README.md

 // Show menu with datasource array with Models - SelectionType = Multiple, CellType = Custom
-// For Custom cells - You need to specify NibName and CellIdentifier
-// For Custom Models - You need to specify UniquePropertyName

 let selectionMenu =  RSSelectionMenu(selectionType: .Multiple, dataSource: customDataArray, cellType: .Custom(nibName: "CustomTableViewCell", cellIdentifier: "cell")) { (cell, person, indexPath) in